 Today’s Reading: Luke 12:1-2, 22-59 and 13:1-5; Matthew 23:37-39; Luke 13:31-35

 At this point, the crowds following Jesus were huge!
 Luke described the crowd as thousands of people milling around and stepping on each other.
-Picture the chaos of the Taste of Chicago or the crowds that gather when the President comes to town.
+Picture the chaos of the Taste of Chicago or the crowds that gather when someone famous comes to town.
 In the middle of this large crowd, Jesus turned to his disciples and began to teach them.
 I wonder how caught off guard they were.
-Here they were surrounded by the masses, who were all there to hear from Jesus, and he was taking the time to HUDDLE UP with them and teach them.
+Here they were surrounded by the masses, who were all there to hear from Jesus, and he was taking the time to huddle up with them and teach them.

 Beware of the hypocrisy of the Pharisees.
 What they are planning and what they are whispering in dark corners will soon be revealed for all to see.
 Do not be afraid of them.
 Fear only God, who holds your future in His hands.
 Do not be afraid and do not worry.

 “What is the price of five sparrows – two copper coins?
 Yet God does not forget a single one of them.
 And the very hairs on your head are numbered.
 So don’t be afraid; you are more valuable to God than a whole flock of sparrows.” – Luke 12:6-7

 Jesus knew those who were plotting to kill and destroy would turn their focus on his disciples after he was gone.
 They would not be content with killing Jesus, they would keep targeting their envy until all Jesus’ followers stopped speaking of him.
 He did not say to his disciples “if”, he said “when”.
 And he said – Do not worry.
 Do not be afraid.